jackokring/riot-embed/README.md

 # Packed Object Notation (**PON**)

 The compression includes some of my ideas on the subject, and likely is not as fast as some would like.
 Some coding is used to keep bits off the wire and problems with the default setting of *XmlHttpRequest* in js.
-Usefully this also assists in turning *Unicode* into a more efficient 8 bit code (*SUTF*) which does help with the modified *LZW* compression (a pre *BWT* with implied context dictionary compaction and dictionary growth acceleration).
-It also preserves all *ASCII* characters.
+Usefully this also assists in turning *Unicode* into a more efficient 8 bit code (*SUTF*) which does help with the modified *LZW* compression (a pre *BWT* with implied context dictionary compaction and dictionary growth acceleration). *SUTF* also preserves all *ASCII* characters.